 10. Marvel at sand sculptures at FIESA Sand City

-Sand City in Pêra, the biggest sand sculpture park in the world, attracts the top international artists to create an incredible outdoor exhibition.
-The theme, and the sculptures change every year.
+One of the best things to do with kids in the Algarve is to take them to Sand City, the biggest sand sculpture park in the world.
+It attracts top international artists who create an incredible outdoor exhibition with the theme, and the sculptures, changing every year.

 I went a few years ago for an animal-themed display, which was imaginative and great fun.
-In 2018, you’ll see familiar places and faces from the world of arts and entertainment including Star Wars characters and sets.
 See my article for more photos and practical tips.

 11. Visit the authentic village of Alte

 Alte means high so this village is aptly named as well as being a pleasant place to spend a few hours.
-One of the pre-finalists in the 7 Wonders of Portugal Authentic Villages contest, it retains its character and charm with only a passing nod to tourism in the form of ceramic shops.
+One of the pre-finalists in the 7 Wonders of Portugal Authentic Villages contest, it retains its character and charm with only a passing nod to tourism in the form of ceramic shops and a gourmet grocery store.

 The pretty village church has a Manueline stone doorway and you’ll see lots of colourful details on the whitewashed houses as you a wander around the village to the riverside complex at Fonte Pequena.